This class is mandatory for all drivers (faculty, students, staff) of university owned or leased 12-15 passenger vans.

 - Radford University policy on passenger vans

-The class is 40 minutes long.
+The class is approximately two (2) hours long.
 In addition, a half-hour road test must be completed.
-Please contact the safety office to schedule this training.
+Please contact EHS at 540-831-7790 to register for this training.
+Currently scheduled classes can be viewed here.